MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04b-finetune-model.md

     > **Tip**: Use the **Refresh** button in the fine-tuning page to refresh the view.
 If the fine-tuning job disappears entirely, refresh the page in the browser.

-1. Select the fine-tuning job link to open its details page.
-Then, select the **Metrics** tab and explore the fine-tune metrics.
+1. Select the fine-tuning job to open its details page.
+Then, select the **Monitor** tab and explore the fine-tune metrics.
-1. Deploy the fine-tuned model with the following configurations:
-    - **Deployment name**: *A valid name for your model deployment*
-    - **Deployment type**: Standard
-    - **Tokens per Minute Rate Limit (thousands)**: 50K *(or the maximum available in your subscription if less than 50K)*
-    - **Content filter**: Default
+1. Select **Deploy** to deploy the fine-tuned model, and configure your deployment settings.

 1. Wait for the deployment to be complete before you can test it, this might take a while.
-Check the **Provisioning state** until it has succeeded (you may need to refresh the browser to see the updated status).
+You may need to refresh the browser to see the updated status.

 ## Test the fine-tuned model